benjamincharity/angular-flickity/README.md

 ```

 > **NOTE:**
-> Anytime you are dealing with the DOM from inside a controller (yuck) make sure to use
+> Anytime you are dealing with the DOM from inside a controller (:-1:) make sure to use
 > document.ready.
 This ensures that the element you are looking for actually exists.
 You can also
 > use a $timeout but I find using document.ready more accurately represents the intention.